orlikoski/Skadi/README.md

 By default, CCF-VM has an index of “case_cdqr-*” and this allows for searching all data uploaded by CDQR.

 ##  Search one host from all the data from CDQR
-To search for one host a new index is required.
+To view data from just one host/collection of artifacts a new index is required.
 To create a new index replace the “logstash-\*” in the upper white box with “case_cdqr-<index_name>\*”.
 This must match what was used in the CDQR command line.
 In this example, “case_cdqr-test*” is used.

 Next, the white box under the “Time-field name” entry must have “datetime” populated in it and the “Create” button turn green.
 If that does not happen then check the index name to ensure it is accurate.